theupdateframework/pep-maximum-security-model/README.rst

 theft, and thus distributions that are signed by these keys can be easily forged if attackers compromise the servers that sign for distributions.

-The maximum security model is an extension to the minimum model that allows PyPI to survive a repository compromise and permits developers to sign for the distributions that they make available to PyPI users.
+The maximum security model is an extension to the minimum model that permits developers to sign for the distributions that they make available to PyPI users, and does not put end-users at risk of downloading malicious distributions if online signing keys stored on PyPI infrastructure are compromised.
 The maximum security model provides additional protections while still supporting continuous delivery of distributions.
 However, for the following reasons, it is postponed and covered here instead of in PEP 458:

 1. A build farm (distribution wheels on supported platforms are generated for each project on PyPI infrastructure) may possibly complicate matters.
 PyPI